 For the Bridesmaid or Wedding Party Guest

 For the bride who has a specific wedding color in mind for her bridesmaid’s dresses, Nataya may not be the best match (unless they have your color).
 A great website for color matching dresses is The Dress Spot.
 What Nataya dresses are great for are wedding party dresses and guest dresses with a general romantic Downton Abbey feel.
 There are so many nice colors to wear for whatever season the wedding is in.
-And if the bride is breaking all tradition and NOT wearing white (like I did) there are plenty of white or Ivory dresses too.
+And if the bride is breaking all tradition and NOT wearing white (like I did), there are plenty of white or ivory dresses too.
 I am actually about to wear a white dress to a wedding as a guest in a few weeks.
 I asked the bride first and she said it was fine.
-To not look too “bridal” the dress has a colored sash, shawl, bag and jewelry too.
-Adding colored accessories over a white dress is a great way to wear light colors year round (No-white after Labor day is a silly rule.)
-An all white wedding party (included guests) is also a very cool visual effect that back to vintage garden parties, mid morning weddings, and France.
+To not look too “bridal,” the dress has a colored sash, shawl, bag and jewelry too.
+Adding colored accessories over a white dress is a great way to wear light colors year round (no white after Labor Day is a silly rule).
+An all white wedding party (including guests) is also a very cool visual effect that back to vintage garden parties, mid morning weddings, and France.
 (Seriously I have been to an all white dance event and it was so pretty!
-God forbid I have to have a second wedding but if I did It will have guests in all white.)
+God forbid I have to have a second wedding, but if I did it will have guests in all white.)